codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 ## Handling Pull Request events

 The big power of Codefresh becomes evident when you realize that you can have extra pipelines that respond to specific Pull Request events.
-For example you can have a specific pipeline that runs **only** when a Pull Request is opened for the first time or when a Pull Request is closed.
+For example, you can have a specific pipeline that runs **only** when a Pull Request is opened for the first time or when a Pull Request is closed.

 You can see all supported Pull Request events in the trigger dialog.